chan4lk/dotnet-music-app/README.md

 * Few extension methods were implemented to keep the code clean.
 * No unit tests are implemented.
-* Error boundry is implemented to handle exceptions commonly.
+* Error boundary is implemented to handle exceptions commonly.